André Nascimento

 Overview

 André Nascimento is a doctoral candidate in Romance Studies.
-His work focuses on Peace Studies, Afro-Diaspora, Indigenous Sovereignties, Marxism, and Latin American literature and politics.
+His work focuses on Peace Studies, Afro-Diaspora, Indigenous Sovereignties, Political Economy, and Latin American literature and politics.

 Academic Interests